jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- HTTP-based services are vulnerable to remote command attack
 	- Services might have vulnerabilities e.g buffer overflow
 	- Web server exploits
-		- Session hijacking: compromises the session token by steal or predicting a valid session token to gain unauthorized access to the web server.
+		- Session hijacking: compromises the session token by stealing or predicting a valid session token to gain unauthorized access to the web server.
 			- Can be done through session sniffing, client-side attacks e.g malicious JavaScript attacks, man in the middle attack - alters communication between two parties who believe they are communicating with each other
 		- SQL injection: malicious SQL statements inserted into a user input field this can destroy a data base or reveal information in tables such as usernames and passwords.
 			- SQL injection based on 1=1 is always true, entering 1234 OR 1=1 into a userid input equivalent to an SQL statement such as SELECT * FROM Users WHERE userid = 1234 or 1=1 revealing all rows in the table.